 The pH test for water checks the acidic or alkaline measurement.
 Pure water is 7 on the pH scale.
 Any major change from discharges of acid or alkaline substances can harm water life.
-Lemon juice is 3 on the pH scale.
 Creatures prefer pH levels between 6.5 and 9.

 When staff know of a specific problem in an area, they may conduct other tests to gather evidence and detect sources.
 For example, ammonia tests might be conducted along with faecal coliform tests if it is suspected that septic tanks are failing in an area.
-Ammonia is found in sewage less than 12 to 24 hours old.
-This test can help detect a recent sewage spill.
+Because ammonia is found in sewage less than 12 to 24 hours old, ammonia tests can help detect a recent sewage spill.

 Floods and droughts

 Localised heavy rain causing flooding is Northland’s biggest natural hazard risk.